-I only had enough time before the snow hit to ride for 330 miles in 1998, so to figure the annual averages, I start with the 1999 year's mileage.
+I only had enough time before the snow hit to ride the Backsafer (my first recumbent bike) for 330 miles in 1998, so to figure the annual averages, I start with the 1999 year's mileage.

 The Rans Vivo, arrived March 24, 2000. and on the last ride, it had 42,733 miles on the odometer.
 Sad to say, it is now gone.
 It will be sorely missed...
-On 5-23-2009, it was destroyed by a head-on crash with an All Terrain Vehicle that was being ridden on a NON-MOTORIZED bike trail.
+On May 23, 2009, it was destroyed by a head-on crash with an All Terrain Vehicle that was being driven on a NON-MOTORIZED bike trail.

 May 1, 2010 was a fun day for me.
 My wife and I rode to Charlevoix and back home for a round trip of 63 miles.
 That was the first time I have done my favorite day ride since the 2008 riding season.
 I was only able to ride 1002 miles during 2009 because of all the injuries from the crash (see the "Bike Crash" page).
-Also on the same ride, I passed the double Equator (49,804.8) mileage, and my wife saw her odometer hit 10,000 miles!
-She now has over 28,000 miles on her Burley.
-I think we bought her Burley either 2004, or 2005.
+Also on the same ride, I passed the double Equator (49,804.8) overall mileage, and my wife saw her odometer hit 10,000 miles!
 It was fun seeing the odometers counting up all those miles.